dbashford/mimosa-ember-module-import/README.md

       ...
 ```

-And the output would resemble the following:
+And the output file structure would resemble the following:

 ```
 /public